 "Well you aren't going to mine."

 Church shrugged, unwilling to debate with the girl, especially since she was doing him a favor by cooking dinner.
 "Fine.
-But you're going to regret this.
-Follow me."
+But believe me when I say that you're going to regret this.
+Follow me..."

 "What the hell?
 Church, you actually have to sleep in this... whatever the hell this is?"

 Church nodded as Rinin gawked at his terrible living quarters.
 "Yep.
 It hasn't been all bad.
-Minus the occasional cockroach, the miasma of musty stench, and the earwigs, it's-"
+Minus the occasional cockroach, the foreboding miasma, and the earwigs, it's-"

 "I take it you aren't cooking for me then?'